 To accompany this song, Swift released “All Too Well: The Short Film” on Nov.
 12, written and directed by Swift herself starring Sadie Sink as “Her” and Dylan O’Brien as “Him.”

 Many fans have speculated that both the song and the short film offer a dramatic retelling of Swift’s relationship with actor Jake Gyllenhaal, who, nine years her senior, she dated in 2010 for approximately three months.

 “All Too Well (10 Minute Version)(Taylor’s Version)(From The Vault)” offers expletives, new verses and a mature sound that has delighted fans tenfold.
-It also includes a more detailed look into Swift’s relationship with Gyllenhaal that has led his Instagram comments to fill with countless mentions of Swift, the song and his assumed wrongdoings.
+It also includes what many assume to be a more detailed look into Swift’s relationship with Gyllenhaal that has led his Instagram comments to fill with countless mentions of Swift, the song and his assumed wrongdoings.

-According to a new verse, Gyllenhaal skipped Swift’s 21st birthday party when she was waiting all night for his arrival.
-Even though it is over 10 years since their relationship imploded, fans are still angry and vocal about the way Swift was allegedly treated.
+According to a fan speculation about the song, Gyllenhaal skipped Swift’s 21st birthday party when she was waiting all night for his arrival.
+Even though it has been over 10 years since their relationship imploded, fans are still angry and vocal about the way Swift was allegedly treated.

 Another fan favorite of the “Vault” songs is “Nothing New (feat.
 Phoebe Bridgers)(Taylor’s Version)(From The Vault).”
 Phoebe Bridgers is an indie rock singer-songwriter who has been on an impressive climb to international stardom since her debut album “Stranger in the Alps” dropped in 2017.

 “Nothing New (feat.
 Phoebe Bridgers)(Taylor’s Version)(From The Vault)” is a song about coming to terms with aging and not being the “it” girl anymore.
 It is regarded by many as one of the most vulnerable songs on the album.